Han1620/Reading-Notes/code-102/class03.md

 2. git commit -m "reference of change"
 3. git push origin main

--To check = git status
+- To check = git status

--To force a push = git push -f
+- To force a push = git push -f

 ### Steps for cloning to GIT